carbonblack/carbon-black-cloud-sdk-python/docs/index.rst

 <https://developer.carbonblack.com/reference/carbon-black-cloud/authentication/>`_.

 The SDK manages your API credentials for you.
-There are multiple ways to supply the SDK with your API credentials, which is explained in :ref:`getting-started`.
+There are multiple ways to supply the SDK with your API credentials, which is explained in :ref:`authentication`.

 User Guide
 ----------